clinicedc/edc-pdutils/README.md

 # edc-pdutils

-Using pandas with the Edc
+Use pandas with the Edc